Understanding the Turkish Business Visa Landscape

 4. Travel and Insurance Documentation

-- Confirmed round-trip flight reservations (refundable bookings acceptable)
+- Confirmed round-trip flight reservations or itinerary (reservation confirmations acceptable)

 Additional Documentation for Specific Scenarios